hundertschaft/react-native-scandit/README.md

 # react-native-scandit

-Originally created by [@Boris-c at Salathegroup](https://github.com/salathegroup/react-native-scandit).
-We are a premium scandit-partner and merge our internal react-native bridget into this repository.
+>We (Shoplink GmbH) are a premium scandit-partner and in the process of merging our internal react-native bridget into this repository for public access.
+This project was originally created [by @Boris-c](https://github.com/salathegroup/react-native-scandit) at the Digital Epidemiology Lab at EPFL, Switzerland (Salathe Group).

-## Getting started
+## Installation

-`$ npm install react-native-scandit@https://github.com/salathegroup/react-native-scandit.git --save`

-### Mostly automatic installation

-`$ react-native link react-native-scandit`
+`$ react-native install react-native-scandit`

-Notes:
+Note:
 - Scandit's SDK is required.
-See below how add it to iOS and Android projects)
+See below how to add it to the iOS and Android projects.
-- You might need to allow access to the camera, both for iOS and Android
+- You need to allow access to the camera, both for iOS and Android.
+Barcode scanning can not be tested in the iOS Simulator.

-### Manual installation
+## Manual installation

+`$ yarn install react-native-scandit`

 #### iOS